Travel Vaccines and Advice for North Korea

 Pyongyang, the capital of North Korea, is located inland.
 The average temperatures in summer are in the 80’s.
 But, they can reach up to the 90’s, and tend to go along with high humidity.
 In the winter, temperatures can drop below zero, but are more likely to stay in the teens.

-How Safe is North Korea?
+How Safe Is North Korea?

 North Korea does not release statistics or information on crime within the country.
 Not much about the prevalence of crime is known.
 Petty theft and pick-pocketing have been reported by travelers at the airport in Pyongyang.
 The sale of counterfeit goods is widespread.
 But, selling or buying these goods is often illegal.